-An ENERGY STAR qualified computer delivers substantial savings over a conventional computer.
-Desktop, integrated desktop, and notebook (laptop) computers, workstations, small-scale servers, and thin clients are all eligible to earn the ENERGY STAR, and those that do are now more efficient than ever.
+ENERGY STAR certified computers deliver substantial savings over standard models.
+Desktops, integrated desktops, notebook (laptop) computers, workstations, small-scale servers, and thin clients are all eligible to earn the ENERGY STAR, and those that do are now more efficient than ever.

-EPA has strengthened the requirements for computers earning the ENERGY STAR in Version 5.0.
-For Desktop/integrated desktop and notebook computers, products must meet stringent TEC (typical energy consumption) requirements for estimated annual energy consumption.
-Small-scale servers and thin clients must meet energy use guidelines in "off" and "idle" modes of operation, and thin clients supporting sleep functions must meet requirements in this mode as well, to ensure energy savings when computers are being used and performing a range of tasks, as well as when they are turned off or into a low power mode.
-ENERGY STAR qualified computers must also have efficient internal or external power supplies.
+EPA has strengthened the requirements for computers earning the ENERGY STAR in Version 6.0.
+For desktops, integrated desktops, thin clients and notebook computers, products must meet stringent TEC (typical energy consumption) requirements for estimated annual energy consumption.
+Workstations must meet maximum power consumption requirements.
+Small-scale servers must meet energy use guidelines in "off" and "idle" modes of operation.
+To ensure energy savings when computers are being used and performing a range of tasks, as well as when they are turned off or into a low power mode, ENERGY STAR certified computers must also have efficient internal or external power supplies.

-- Save more than $100 million in annual energy costs
+- More than $1 billion in annual energy costs per year

-- Prevent 1.4 billion pounds of greenhouse gases, equivalent to emissions from 125,000 cars
+- Approximately 15 billion pounds of annual greenhouse gas emissions, equivalent to the emissions from more than 1.4 million vehicles.

 Federal IT managers and procurement staff should visit Product Purchasing and Computer Power Management for Federal Agencies to learn about saving energy by purchasing ENERGY STAR and EPEAT-registered office equipment and complying with Executive Order 13423.